OpenDSA/OpenDSA/RST/source/Glossary.rst

    domain
       The set of possible inputs to a function.

+   doubly linked list
+      A :term:`linked list` implementation variant where each list node contains access pointers to both the previous element and the next element on the list.

+   dynamic allocation
+      The act of creating an object from :term:`free store`.
+      In C++, Java, and JavaScript, this is done using the ``new`` operator.

+   dynamic array
+      Arrays, once allocated, are of fixed size.
+A dynamic array puts an interface around the array so as to appear to allow the array to grow and shrink in size as necessary.
+Typically this is done by allocating a new copy, copying the contents of the old array, and then returning the old array to :term:`free store`.
+      If done correctly, the :term:`amortized cost` for dynamically resizing the array can be made constant.
+      In some programming languages such as Java, the term :term:`vector` is used as a synonym for dynamic array.

+   dynamic memory allocation
+      A programming technique where linked objects in a data structure are created from :term:`free store` as needed.
+When no longer needed, the object is either returned to :term:`free store` or left as :term:`garbage`, depending on the programming language.

    efficient
       A solution is said to be efficient if it solves the problem within the required